 - Sellers can help more with closing costs: Many conventional lenders strictly limit the amount of money sellers can contribute to closing costs, while the FHA allows sellers to pay these costs up to 6% of the price of the home.

 - FHA Loan limits: Some regions have relatively low limits on the maximum loan amount you can borrow through the FHA.
 You can find out current loan limits, which vary by county, on the HUD website.

-- Insurance requirements: You must pay for mortgage insurance both upfront and annually.
+- Insurance requirements: You must pay for FHA mortgage insurance both upfront and annually.
 Up-front costs equal 1.75% of the amount you borrow.
 Annual mortgage insurance premiums depend on your loan-to-value ratio—but these are actually paid monthly and added to your mortgage payment.
 With a conventional mortgage, you have to pay for private mortgage insurance if you put less than 20% down, but costs are usually lower.

 - You may have to carry PMI for the life of the loan.
-FHA home loans require mortgage insurance for longer.
-If you put less than 10% down, you will have to pay for mortgage insurance the whole time you carry the loan.
+If you put less than 10% down, you will have to pay for private mortgage insurance the whole time you carry the loan.
 With a conventional mortgage, you can drop PMI after your loan-to-value ratio hits 80%.

 FHA Loan Requirements

 Here are some of the key requirements you need to meet to qualify for an FHA Loan: